-Parental meetings and behaviour improvement strategies will be put into place.
-Each case will be judged on individual circumstances and following a rigorous investigation.
+All serious incidents will be judged on individual circumstances and following a rigorous investigation.
 It will be based on a balance of probability, following all national guidelines for suspensions in schools.
-Serious include, but are not limited to:
+Serious incidents include, but are not limited to:

 - Physical aggression

-- Sexual harassment
+- Sexual harassment or Sexual Violence

-- Racism

-- Homophobia/transphobia
+- Use of or directed hate speech, including but not limited to, racisim, mysogony or homophobia

-- Use of illicit substances
+- Possession of or use of illicit substances including, but not limited to; vapes, cigarettes, alchohol or drugs

-- Smoking

 - Bullying

 - Cyberbullying (in a school related context) also see safeguarding policy.

 - Bringing the school into disrepute

 - Prohibited Items are any article that the member of staff reasonably suspects has been or is likely to be used: to commit an offence, or to cause personal injury to, or damage to property of; any person (including the pupil).
 These items include:

 - o knives and weapons;

 - o alcohol;

-- illegal drugs;
+- o illegal drugs;

 - o stolen items;

-- tobacco and cigarette papers;
+- o tobacco and cigarette papers;

-- fireworks;
+- o fireworks;

-- o Possession of or distribution of pornographic images
+- Possession of or distribution of pornographic images